 If more than one tile is present in the source image, make sure to use the region property of the sprite to adjust which part of the texture is being used.

-Finally, make sure to name your sprite node correctly.
+Give the sprite node an appropriate and unique name.
 This will ensure that, in subsequent edits to the tileset (for example, if you’ve added collision, changed the region, etc), the tile will still be identified correctly and updated.
-This name should be unique.

-Continue adding all the tiles, adjusting the offsets if needed (that is, if you have multiple tiles in a single source image).
+Add all the reference tiles in the way described above, adjusting the offsets as needed (that is, if you have multiple tiles in a single source image).
 Again, remember that their names must be unique.

-To add collision to a tile, create a StaticBody2D child for each sprite.
+To add collision shapes to the tiles, create a StaticBody2D child for each sprite.
 This is a static collision node.
 Then create a CollisionShape2D or CollisionPolygon as a child of the StaticBody2D.
-The CollisionPolygon is recommended because it is easier to edit.
+The CollisionPolygon is easier to edit.

-Finally, edit the polygon; this will give the tile a collision and fix the warning icon next to the CollisionPolygon node.
+Edit the polygon; this will give the tile a collision shape and remove the warning icon next to the CollisionPolygon node.
 Remember to use snap!
 Using snap will make sure collision polygons are aligned properly, allowing a character to walk seamlessly from tile to tile.
 Also do not scale or move the collision and/or collision polygon nodes.
 Leave them at offset 0,0, with scale 1,1 and rotation 0 with respect to the parent sprite.

-Keep adding collisions to the tiles until we are done.
-Note that BG is just a background, so it should not have a collision.
+Keep adding collision shapes to all tiles that need them.
+Note that BG is a background tile, so it should not have a collision shape.

 Exporting a TileSet¶

-With the scene created and opened in the editor, the next step will be to create a tileset.
-Use Scene > Convert To > Tile Set from the Scene Menu:
+With the scene created and still open in the editor, use Scene > Convert To > Tile Set from the Scene Menu:

 Then choose a filename, like “mytiles.tres”.
 Make sure the “Merge With Existing” option is toggled on.
 This way, every time the tileset resource file is overwritten, existing tiles are merged and updated (they are referenced by their unique name, so again, name your tiles properly).